 Any track Sound may be played chromatically using the 12 pads.
-The chromatic note pitch is increased linearly for each successive pad pressed: left to right, bottom to top.
+The chromatic note pitch is linearly increased for each successive pad pressed: left to right, bottom to top.
 Twelve successive pads make one octave.
 The range spans four octaves, middle, one up and two down.
 The middle octave has sky blue color <PADS>, the two below are of violet and dark blue color, in that order, and the one above is yellow.
-For more information, please see "11.5 TRACK MENU" on page 42.

-- 1. Select the drum track to play chromatically by pressing [TRK] + one of the [PADS]. - 2.
-Press the [CHRO] key to enter CHROMATIC mode. - Play the [PADS].
+- 1. Select the drum track to play chromatically by pressing [TRACK] + one of the [PADS]. - 2.
+Press the [CHROMATIC] key to enter CHROMATIC mode. - Play the [PADS].
 The active track Sound will be pitched differently for each of the 12 pads comprising the middle octave.
 Reach higher or lower octaves, one row at a time, by pressing [ARROW] keys [UP] or [DOWN], respectively.